 Later is a service I have used off and on for the past year.
 It allows you to schedule social posts, like Buffer, but I only use it for Instagram posts.
 It is very handy if you find your best time to post is a time when you may not be there to post.
 Set it and forget it!

 Their Instagram account is also a great follow!

 I am not a graphic designer, but I like to pretend!
 Canva enables users of any level to create axing designs using their templates.
 They offer various presets for posts like Stories and Feed posts on Instagram as well as Twitter, Facebook, and others, ensuring your creation is the proper ratio for the given network.

 Snapseed is a powerful photo editing app that has been available for years.

-It is owned by Google l, and they have been rolling a lot of the features of Snapseed into Google Photos.
+It is owned by Google l, and they have been rolling many of the features of Snapseed into Google Photos.
 However, Snapseed still has a lot to offer if you want to add a little more to your pictures.

 Regrann is the best all-around Instagram repost app available, on Android at least.

-You can repost to your feed, stories or just save the image/story to your camera roll.
+You can repost to your feed or stories or just save the image/story to your camera roll.

-It is worth the purchase for the upgraded version too allowing you to remove watermarking and the “posted with Regrann” message from your posts.
+It is worth the purchase for the upgraded version to allow you to remove watermarking and the “posted with Regrann” message from your posts.

 PanoramaCrop is another new one I have used only a few times.
 The app helps you create perfectly sized divided images for your feed that flow from left to right like one single image.